 Tip 6: Start Tracking Your Expenses

-Most online ESL teachers are classed as independent contractors, which basically means you’re self-employed.
+As online teachers and freelancers are classed as independent contractors, which basically means you’re self-employed.
 As that means you’ll be submitting your own tax returns, you should get into the habit of monitoring your expenses so that you can offset them against your taxable income.

 Tip 5: Cut the Coffee Addiction